uhasker/getting-things-done-in-next-js/src/chapter2/02-basic-types.md

 ### Typing Objects

-You can type an object by writing the property names and types of its properties inside curly braces `{}`.
+You can type an object by writing the property keys and types of its properties inside curly braces `{}`.
 For example here is how you could declare an object that has the properties `id` of type `number`, `title` of type `string` and `description` of type `string`:

 ```ts